Babies need to eat every 2 hours when you bring them home from the hospital, and most are still waking to feed after the first year.

 - Clasps keep panel securely in place.

-- The color shows leaks easily.
+- The fabric shows leaks easily.

 - The neckline will not work well with a bra.

-These super-soft pajamas have a luxurious chiffon trim and are super comfy.
+These super-soft pajamas have a luxurious chiffon trim and are amazingly comfy.
 They also have several different design options so you can choose the perfect one that fits your style.
 And even though they have long pants and long sleeves, you’ll stay warm without overheating thanks to their cotton construction.

 The buttons are functional for a nursing mama, and since they’re not even technically “nursing pajamas” you’ll be able to keep wearing them well after your baby weans.